Dear Uphill Enthusiasts,

-You are required to have an Uphill Access Permit on you while traveling during uphill access hours.
-Fill out the permit form here, and pick up your armband at Guest Services in the Hart Prairie Lodge during business hours.
+You are required to have an Uphill Access Armband while traveling during uphill access hours.
+Fill out the permit form here, and pick up your armband at Guest Services in the Hart Prairie Lodge from 1-4 pm.

 Regular Uphill Access Hours:

 5:00 a.m. - 8:00 a.m. (uphill travelers must be off ski slopes by 8:00 a.m.); and 5 p.m. - 8 p.m., weekdays; and

 4:30 - 7:30 a.m.; 5 - 8 p.m.
 Weekends.